jibanezv/vaccination_registry_api/README.md

  <hr>

 ## MYSQL DATABASE
-To correctly execute the API it is necessary to install MySQL, you can easily install it by downloading XAMPP in this same repository :D!
+To correctly execute the API it is necessary to install MySQL, you can easily install [XAMPP](https://drive.google.com/file/d/1nF5J2zfaFzhyvzHDh_-dTg17gUq_Zr-_/view?usp=sharing)!

 How to use XAMPP to Create a MySQL Database?